mczuchnowski/mczuchnowski.github.io/_posts/2015-02-07-http-basic-authentication-in-rails.md

 Rails, be advised that it's not the most secure method of authentication.
 Unless you have an SSL certificate on your site, the credentials you enter when logging in with this method are not securely encrypted.
-This might be an issue if, for example, you're logging in while sitting in a cafe and using their public network connection.
+This might be an issue if, for example, you're logging in while sitting in a café and using their public network connection.
 Because of its simplicity, it's great for your private apps, disposable training apps or pet projects, but you should not use it on production sites that hold sensitive data without an SSL certificate.